 As providers compile many tools into one SASE toolbox, they typically take two different approaches.
 They either have a box of tools that are all their own homegrown brand or a box of tools that include mixed brands from other companies.
 Here’s what to consider in comparing them.

-These solution tech stacks are built by taking best-of-breed technologies from an array of companies and integrating them together into a single cloud service platform.
-With these solutions, clients can gain the advantage of having all the leading brands in their SASE toolbox.
+These solution tech stacks are built by taking best-ofbreed technologies from an array of companies and integrating them together into a single cloud service platform.
+With these solutions, clients can gain the advantages of having all the leading brands in their SASE toolbox.
 Typically, these providers believe no single vendor today is capable of solving the myriad of cybersecurity risks that fall under SASE’s big umbrella (and they particularly call out startups).
-All in all, best-of-breed providers differentiate themselves by leaving the security tool development to those who do it best–the industry-leading manufacturers of each technology.
+All in all, best-of-breed providers differentiate themselves by leaving the security tool development to those who do it best—the industryleading manufacturers of each technology.

 But potential downsides may arise in exactly how all these different tools are integrated.
-This is when SASE architecture matters most–the uniformity of the underlying platform determines the quality of interoperability and visibility across all tools.
+This is when SASE architecture matters most—the uniformity of the underlying platform determines the quality of interoperability and visibility across all tools.
 Does integration happen at the source code level?
-Gartner advises buyers to avoid solutions that link many products via virtual machine service chaining.
+Gartner advises buyers to avoid solutions that link a large number of products via virtual machine service chaining.
 Don’t miss this article, which further unpacks Gartner’s warning label on SASE architecture.